-Yes, you read that right.
-Eighty-three euros for a fifteen-thousand-dollar watch.
+Yes, you read that correctly.
+Eighty-three euros for a fifteen-thousand-euro watch.

-That's all.
-This article reveals the truth about the CMR Convention and, more importantly, how to really protect your valuable shipments.
+That's it.
+This article reveals the truth about the CMR Convention and, above all, how to really protect your valuable shipments.

 The Story Behind the Numbers

-The CMR Convention, signed in Geneva in 1956, governs international road haulage between 58 countries.
+The CMR Convention, signed in Geneva in 1956, governs the international road transport of goods between 58 countries.
 Its objective?
 To harmonize the responsibilities of European carriers.
-The problem?
-It dates back to a time when a "valuable" parcel weighed 50 kg and cost €200.
+Its problem?
+It dates from a time when a "valuable" package weighed 50 kg and cost €200.

 - Watch Rolex Daytona (500g, value €18,000) → CMR compensation: €5.60